lh3/ropebwt3/README.md

 * The "merge" command can be accelerated by 10-30% with a more efficient data structure but grlBWT will be faster anyway.

+* The "match" and "kount" commands can be parallelized.

 [grlbwt]: https://github.com/ddiazdom/grlBWT
 [movi]: https://github.com/mohsenzakeri/Movi